Skip to Main Content

 3. Consider your financial goals.
 It may be helpful to ask yourself why you’re examining your financial habits.
 For example, do you want to buy a house or get married?
 Or maybe you want to pay off debt?
 Creating a list of short-term and long-term goals can provide accomplishments to work towards.

-• Bankrate commissioned YouGov Plc to conduct the survey on financial wellness.
-All figures, unless otherwise stated, are from YouGov Plc.
-Total sample size was 2,365 U.S. adults, including 1,232 who say money has a negative impact on their mental health.
-Fieldwork was undertaken April 12-14, 2023.
+• All figures in Bankrate’s Money and Mental Health Survey, unless otherwise stated, are from YouGov Plc.
+Total sample size was 2,364 adults, of whom 1,109 have concerns over money which impact their mental health.
+Fieldwork was undertaken between 18th – 20th March 2024.
 The survey was carried out online and meets rigorous quality standards.
 It employed a non-probability-based sample using both quotas upfront during collection and then a weighting scheme on the back end designed and proven to provide nationally representative results.